-Register through the SurveyMonkey site and take a look at every piece of the application, making sure that you understand what each question is asking.
-Review the budget form and connect with your advisor to make sure that they are aware of all relevant financial policies, as well.
+Register through the FluidReview site and take a look at every piece of the application, making sure that you understand what each question is asking.
+Review the budget form and connect with your advisor to make sure that he/she is aware of all relevant financial policies, as well.